sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 #### YARN container memory `yarn.memory`

-The amount of memory in MB for the YARN container.
+The amount of memory in MB for the YARN container hosting that role.
 Default "256".

+The special value `max` indicates that Hoya should request the maximum value that YARN allows containers to have -a value determined dynamically after the cluster starts.

+Examples:

+    --roleopt master yarn.memory 2048
+    --roleopt worker yarn.memory max

 #### YARN vCores `yarn.vcores`

-Number of "Cores" for the container.
-Default, "1"
+Number of "Cores" for the container hosting a role.
+Default value: "1"

+The special value `max` indicates that Hoya should request the maximum value that YARN allows containers to have -a value determined dynamically after the cluster starts.

+As well as being able to specify the numeric values of memory and cores in role, via the `--roleopt` argument, you can now ask for the maximum allowed value by using the parameter `max`

+Examples:

+    --roleopt master yarn.vcores 2
+    --roleopt master yarn.vcores max

 ####  Master node web port `app.infoport`